On SATURDAY elections, the polls are open from 7 a.m. to 8 p.m.

 Voters in Louisiana are responsible to:

-• Restore your voting rights after a felony conviction by appearing in person at the Registrar of Voters’ Office, providing the reinstatement documentation as provided in La.
+- Restore your voting rights after a felony conviction by appearing in person at the Registrar of Voters’ Office, providing the reinstatement documentation, as required by La.
 R.S.
-18:177, and providing documentation to prove that you have either completed your probation or parole, or that you have not been incarcerated pursuant to the order of imprisonment for a felony conviction within the last five years and that the felony conviction was not for election fraud or any other election offenses pursuant to La.
+18:177, and showing that you have either completed your probation or parole, or that you have not been incarcerated pursuant to the order of imprisonment for a felony conviction within the last five years and that the felony conviction was not for election fraud or any other election offenses pursuant to La.
 R.S.
 18:1461.2.
 If you are disabled and unable to appear in person, you may submit your application and documentation, along with proof of disability, by mail, facsimile, commercial carrier, or hand delivery.

 In Louisiana, you have a right to: